gechanted/PHell/README.md

 every coding language has a sort of 'binary' version of the code
 In PHell the binary language consists of PHP classes
 Also PHell is coded, so that standard PHP functions can be used from PHP in PHell
+Also in PHell $variables are by default private, functions by default public  //TODO check if functions are default public

 todo